nikosanag/Website-for-Grades/reviews/README.md

-# MICROSERVICE 05

-## Reviews
+# Reviews Service

-exposes 3 api endpoints
+Handles user reviews, feedback, and related data for the NTUA ECE SAAS 2025 Project.
+Designed as a microservice for easy integration and scalability.

+- Exposes API endpoints:
-- /api/uploadReviews
+  - `/api/uploadReviews`
-- /api/viewStudentReviews
+  - `/api/viewStudentReviews`
-- /api/viewInstructorReviews
+  - `/api/viewInstructorReviews`

-Uses ports 3005 for the api and 3006 for the database
+- API runs on port 3005, database on port 3006

+---

+For setup and usage, refer to the main [README](../README.md).